 Dr. David Janssen and Dr. William Doubek combine experience, refined surgical techniques, and artistry to produce beautiful results for their plastic and reconstructive surgery patients.

 HRT is approved for the relief of menopausal symptoms, and prevention of osteoporosis in at-risk women.
 It also improves muscle function, reduces heart failure and heart attack risk, lowers mortality in younger postmenopausal women, protects against brain aneurysms, and preserves brain function.
+A 2019 study found that any type of hormone replacement therapy may increase the risk of breast cancer among average weight post menopausal women, so patients should make their primary care providers aware if they elect to receive bio-identical hormones.

 “Bio-Identical Hormone Therapy has completely changed my life.
 The benefits are amazing!
 I do not miss the sleepless nights, hot flashes. or mood swings.
 My energy level is back, and I no longer have sore joints or muscle aches.
 As far as my libido, I feel like I am in high school again.
 Basically, I feel great all the time.”
 Patient 32030, age 53.